Armstrong2035/technical-articles/Promises/AsyncPromises.md

 - **Resolved**: (the operation is succesful)
 - **Rejected**: (the operation has failed)

-It's important to note that the failure of a Promise doesn't always indicate bad code.
+Please note that the failure of a Promise doesn't always indicate bad code.
 Failure can be due to external conditions not met, or explicit error handling within the code.

 For example, the user of a digital library has picked a book that is not available.
 Based on the constructor, the promise may be rejected.
-The failure of this operation is not due to low inventory, not bad code.
-But this condition must be explicitely stated in the promise constructor.
+The failure of this operation is due to low inventory, not bad code.
+Yet this condition must be explicitely stated in the promise constructor.

 ### Constructing a promise object

-The Promise constructor method takes the executor function.
-The executor function is triggered whenever the promise is called.
+The Promise constructor method uses what is known as an **executor function**.
+An executor function is simple a function that returns either a resolved, or a rejected value.
+In most cases, this function will return both values depending on the conditions set by the developer.

 The syntax for constructing a promise is as follows: